hunterxcobby/100-days-of-code/log.md

    - Addressed and resolved issues related to package installation and script execution.

 7. **Command-Line Arguments:**
-   - Discussed scripts that handle command-line arguments using `process.argv`.
+   - learned scripts that handle command-line arguments using `process.argv`.
    - Explained a script checking for the number and type of command-line arguments.

 8. **Additional Queries:**